Employee vs Subcontractor?

 The distinction between employee and contractor isn’t always easy.
 It exists on a sliding scale and businesses are required to weigh all factors when making their worker classifications.
 You can contact the IRS directly using Form SS-8, if you feel unable to make the distinction.
 For a faster response, however, call CAS first — because it can take up to six months for the IRS to make their determination.

-This is the first of two parts on the Employee / Contractor distinction.
-In Part 2 we want to show why the distinction matters.
 Making the wrong classification can lead to fines.
 Making the right classification may lower your taxes and increase your profits.